kismet-tech/Wordpress-AI-Ready-Plugin/kismet-ask-proxy/README.md

 - **Ask Handler** (`includes/class-ask-handler.php`): /ask page and API proxy

 This separation ensures that issues with one feature don't affect others, making debugging and maintenance much easier.

+## Environment Compatibility Report

+After installing and activating the plugin, you will see a **'Kismet Env'** menu item in the WordPress admin sidebar.

+- Click this menu to view the full environment compatibility report.
+- The report displays errors, warnings, and recommendations from the environment checks.
+- This ensures you and your clients can always verify the plugin's compatibility and health after any install or update.